 - Meeting customers at Trade shows

-- Product placement in Entertainment platform (video games)
+- Product placement in Entertainment platforms (video games)

 4 Reasons Why Selling is Important

 In any organisation, selling is important as it has the capacity to strengthen relationships with customers, influence them to buy the commodity and create repeat business.
 A sale is a part of a firm’s marketing and promotions.
 Five top reasons to describe the importance of selling are mentioned below:

 Personal Meeting-It is one of the most effective forms of promotion for a business.
 Here, sellers can make eye contact, make conversation, and demonstrate the advantages of the product or services.

-- Make direct conversation-This impact a sale by listening to the seller as it can more efficiently and communicate a value proposition.
+Make direct conversation-This impacts a sale by listening to the seller as it can more efficiently communicate a value proposition.

-- Get direct Feedback-A great salesperson and company can utilise the opportunity to obtain feedback on their company, goods, and service.
+Get direct Feedback- Great salespeople and companies can utilise the opportunity to obtain feedback on their company, goods, and service.

-- Gain Customers Loyalty-Selling helps in managing ongoing customer relations.
-The salesperson connects with the customers and maintains conversation about customer needs.
+Gain Customers Loyalty-Selling helps in managing ongoing customer relations.
+The salesperson connects with the customers and maintains conversations about customer needs.

 Why Is Marketing Important?

 Marketing is a significant part of any company.
 Marketing is essential for creating brand awareness, strengthening sales, and retaining customers.
-Most of the business today are adopting digital marketing for promoting their goods and services.
+Most of the businesses today are adopting digital marketing for promoting their goods and services.
 They offer their goods on online platforms.
 Marketing is one sector which is expanding rapidly.
 There are many purposes of core marketing, such as purchase, sale, finance, transport, etc.

 Provide Effective Information-It is the most efficient way of interaction with your potential buyers.

-- The backbone of Business –Marketing is like a fuel for a business, without it, a company cannot sustain for long.
+The backbone of Business –Marketing is like fuel for a business, without it, a company cannot sustain itself for long.
 It is used to fulfil every business requirement.

 Increase Sales-It is important to boost sales and revenue.

-- Save Cost & Time-With this tool; a business can quickly reach to a large number of an audience.
+Save Cost & Time-With this tool; a business can quickly reach a large audience.
 It helps in creating brands awareness, improves sales and extends customer services.

-The above mentioned is the concept, that is elucidated in detail about ‘Difference between the Selling and Marketing’ for the Commerce students.
+The above mentioned concept elucidates in detail the ‘Difference between the Selling and Marketing’ for the Commerce students.
 To know more, stay tuned to BYJU’S.